-Section 6.
+Section 7.
 Effective Date.
 This ordinance shall be in force and take effect five (5) days after its publication according to law.

-PASSED by the City Council of the City of Gig Harbor, Washington, and approved by its Mayor at a regular meeting of the council held on this 28th day of November, 2022.
+ADOPTED by the Council of the City of Gig Harbor at a regular meeting thereof, held this 28th day of November, 2022.